 The recent Igaming licensing rules were passed to introduce safeguards and responsible gambling protocols in the province.
 It will prevent bad actors from participating in the Ontario market & ensure that players playing Ontario-licensed gambling products are protected.
 However, there are still unlicensed products; at this point, there is no move to block or restrict these actors from the market.
 At present, it appears that all Canadian Bingo-specific products are illegal.

 History of Gambling Laws in Canada

 In the early 1900s, gambling was illegal in Canada.
-It is because it got seen as a form of vice and immoral behaviour.
+It was seen as a form of vice and immoral behaviour.
 As time passed, there were more calls for a change in the law.
 Pierre Trudeau’s Liberal government finally did away with these laws in 1969.
 However, until the 1980s, people started to see gambling as an accepted entertainment activity.
 After this point, gambling became widespread and was considered an industry contributing to the Canadian economy.

 Online Gambling and the Law in Ontario

 In Ontario, the provincial government is not in charge of regulating gambling.
 Instead, this responsibility falls to the Alchohol & Gaming Commission Ontario.
-Regarding online gambling, the AGCO has established licensing requirements that need to be adhered to facilitate the offering of gambling products to Ontario residents.
+Regarding online gambling, the AGCO has established licensing requirements that need to get adhered to facilitate the offering of gambling products to Ontario residents.
 The payment of license fees and taxes on gambling earnings on operators will all contribute to the Ontario Government coffers.
 These govern the types of games allowed on websites and age restrictions.